Urinary tract infection (UTI)

 Most woman have a UTI during their lifetime, but some are affected more frequently.

-The most common bacteria in a UTI is Escherichia coli.
+The most common bacteria in a UTI is Escherichia coli, and this particular bacteria is the cause of 80% of cases.
 However, many other bacteria can also cause a UTI, including Chlamydia and Mycoplasma, which are sexually transmitted.

 A UTI is different to thrush, which is a yeast rather than bacterial infection.